 - If you follow @UVASafety on Twitter, you will see the test message there.

 - If Alertus desktop notification is installed on your computer and you are logged in and connected to the UVA network (either physically or via VPN;) you will see a popup window or a scrolling ticker.
 Install Alertus if not already installed.

 - If you carry a select Health System Spok in-house pager, you will receive a test message.

 - The siren will sound with three blasts followed by the message: "This concludes the test of the UVA emergency notification system."

 - Text messaging, email, LEDs, LCDs, @UVASafety Twitter account, Alertus desktop notification, the UVA homepage and Emergency page, and select Health System Spok In-house pagers will also convey the "all clear" message.

 Typically, no action is required on your part during these tests.
-If you have questions or feedback, please contact the Office of Safety and Emergency Preparedness email@example.com or 434-982-0565.
+If you have questions or feedback, please contact UVA Emergency Management at email@example.com or 434-982-0565.

 During an emergency, the best source of official for the most complete information will be the University’s Emergency Webpage.
 Schedule changes will be posted on the Operations Status Board, accessible through the Emergency Webpage.
 Local television and radio stations will also be a source of information in severe weather situations.
 Key staff and student leaders, such as the Resident Staff, will also be equipped to communicate directly with students.
 All available forms of communication will be used to convey needed information to the University community.